fabriguespe/mint-frame/README.md

 ## Development

-To kickstart the tutorial, you'll need to clone the repository containing the bot code.
+To kickstart the tutorial, you'll need to clone the repository containing the code.
 Follow these steps:

 ```bash
 git clone https://github.com/fabriguespe/mint-frame.git